hobo05/nginx-graph/README.md

 * Follow the tutorial for [Getting Started on Heroku with Node.js](https://devcenter.heroku.com/articles/getting-started-with-nodejs) if you don't know how Heroku works
 * Create a new Heroku app from your project root
 * Install <https://github.com/xavdid/heroku-config> and push your .env settings to heroku
+* Run `heroku buildpacks:add --index 1 https://github.com/heroku/heroku-buildpack-apt`.
+This will tell heroku to run the Aptfile in the root of the project which installs necessary libraries for NodeGit before starting the app.
+See this [github issue](https://github.com/nodegit/nodegit/issues/845) for more details
 * Run `git push heroku master` and it should be up in running in the cloud!